 “Yeah, I’ll catch up with him there.
 You need me to give him any love poems or anything?”

-“Yeah sure, and I’m not a fashion disaster.
+“Yeah sure, and I know how to dress.
 See ya at lunch, Dill.”

 “So how’s it goes?”
 I slide into the seat next to him, looking down to see the same black pants and white polo as always, the only color on him hidden in the cyan frames of his glasses just below his partially-shaved, no-upkeep-needed “hairdo.”